ciscoheat/superforms-web/src/routes/whats-new-v2/+page.md

 ## validate method improved

-The [validate](/concepts/client-validation#validate) method is useful for retreiving the validation result for the whole form, or a specific field.
+The [validate](/concepts/client-validation#validate) method is useful for retrieving the validation result for the whole form, or a specific field.
 You can now also call `validate({ update: true })` to trigger a full client-side validation.

 ## Simplified imports

-You may have noticed in the examples that `/client` and `/server` isn't needed anymore, just import everything except adapters from `sveltekit-superforms`.
+You may have noticed in the examples that `/client` and `/server` isn't needed anymore.
+Simply import everything except adapters from `sveltekit-superforms`.
 The same goes for `SuperDebug`, which is now the default export of the library:

 ```ts
 import { superForm, superValidate, dateProxy } from 'sveltekit-superforms';